andrzej-stencel/elastic-otel-workshop/README.md

 - Look at the file [./scenarios/logs-into-elasticsearch.yaml](./scenarios/logs-into-elasticsearch.yaml).
 It is the same as `logs-from-file-final.yaml`, with Debug exporter's verbosity set to `normal`.

-- Add [Elsaticsearch exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/elasticsearchexporter/README.md) to the list of exporters.
+- Add [Elasticsearch exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/elasticsearchexporter/README.md) to the list of exporters.
 This involves adding a definition of the exporter in the `exporters` section of the config, as well as adding the exporter to the list of exporters in the pipeline at `service::pipelines::logs::exporters`.

 - Let's start with setting connection properties, to see what happens.
 Set `endpoint` to `http://localhost:1234` or some other URL that does not point to Elasticsearch.